markroyer/latex-tikz-beamer-highlight-examples/README.md

 ## Examples

-The document shows a couple of ways to perform code highlighting.
-A technique for pointing to code is also given.
+The document shows a few techniques for code highlighting in latex documents using tikz.
+Approaches for pointing to code segments are also given.
+Some example images are shown below.

 ![Pointing and Highlighting](https://raw.githubusercontent.com/wiki/markroyer/latex-tikz-beamer-highlight-examples/pointAndHighlight1.png
 "Pointing and Highlighting 1")